mplewis/battlepets/README.md

 * This app is SO SLOW.
 There are about a million places to optimize DB accesses.
 * It's kind of gross to create a Pet's attributes in the model before_create callback.
 * There's no checking for null attributes anywhere or enforcing that attributes are non-null.
 If you make an attribute null with PUT, you'll probably crash the app.
+* PetTrainer and MatchRunner are inconsistent re: which class is responsible for reading the YAML.
+This should be refactored so they both look the same.